 ● The home has to be in a rural location

 ● You cannot make more than 115% of the county’s median income

 Note, this loan typically comes with fees — a .5% monthly payment and a 2%t fee on the entire loan.

 FHA Mortgages (Title II and Title I loans)

 When it comes to FHA mortgage or loan programs, this is often many people’s second option.
-This is due to the fact that most mobile homeowners tend to go with a USDA loan if they can.
-However, if their income exceeds the permitted amount for a USDA loan, then the next stop is an FHA mortgage.
+This is due to the fact that most mobile homeowners tend to go with a USDA loan, if they can.
+Typically, though, if their income exceeds the permitted amount for a USDA loan, then the next stop is an FHA mortgage.

 FHA mortgages have no maximum income requirement, which obviously is helpful.
 However, the caveat here is that an FHA loan is not actually a home loan; rather, the government has insured your loan.
 Usually, lenders prefer homebuyers that are FHA-approved because they benefit from mortgages being backed by the government.

 Of course, if you are interested in an FHA mortgage or loan, it is up to you to find an FHA-approved lender.

 There are two common types of FHA loans that you will see when dealing with what is manufactured housing.
 The first is an FHA Title II loan, which requires a 3.5% down payment and offers up to a 30-year loan term.
 However, a Title II loan is used to purchase both the mobile home and the land it sits on (this is essentially a real estate loan).
 Thus, this FHA loan would not be applicable if you are looking at a manufactured home on leased land.

 The other FHA loan is called a Title I loan.
 This is the loan that you would use when buying a manufactured home within a community or on leased land.